frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 Included in this talk will be an exploration of:

 - patterns, such as [Repository] and [Data Mapper], as coined by Martin Fowler,
-- how upcoming libraries - Curator, DataMappify, ROM.rb and Veritas - fit in with these patterns,
+- how upcoming libraries-Curator, DataMappify, ROM.rb and Veritas-fit in with these patterns,
 - the parts of these libraries that are usable today,
 - how to make this methodology workable in the context of TDD (keeping components as testable as possible).